Coastal Sotheby's International Realty

 Blueberry Picking in Bandon

-It's summertime, and that means fresh blueberries on the South Coast!
-There are plenty of convenient places to buy these beauties, but there's nothing like going out into the rows yourself with a bucket and a hat and coming out with gallons of deliciousness.
+It’s summertime, and that means fresh blueberries on the South Coast of Oregon!
+There are plenty of convenient places to buy these beauties, but there’s nothing like going out into the rows yourself with a bucket and a hat and coming out with gallons of deliciousness.
 Fortunately, blueberry picking in Bandon is fun and easy!

 The blueberry season typically coincides with the 4th of July season, and those who take advantage of it are in for a treat.
 It's a good idea to bring a hat, sunscreen, and water so you can pick as much as you want without getting too much sun.
 At the parking area will be a booth where you will begin.
 Buckets are provided for you, and you will be told just which rows are being picked that day.
 After that, you're free to pick to your heart's content!
 Look for berries that are a nice dark blue without any green or red on them.